Notes on the Geography of Brazil: Brasilia

 See Montezuma, p.
 248.

-Lucio Costa was horrified by the thought of Rio, at that time the national capital.
+Lucio Costa was horrified by Rio, at that time the national capital.
 "The buses, constantly crowded, moved along in Indian file--bumper to bumper--along the whole stretch of the avenue, and along Flamengo and Botafogo beaches, up to the Mourisco."
-Brazil would be different, "so that traffic flowed easily, in a civilized manner."
+Brasilia would be different, "so that traffic flowed easily, in a civilized manner."
 Well, it does, sort of.

 See Montezuma, p.
 256.